Knowledgeable KY Attorney Serving Victims of DUI & Drug Accidents

 Driving under the influence of drugs or alcohol is not only extremely perilous, but it is also against the law.
 Yet, an estimated 30 million Americans admit to driving under the influence of alcohol within the last year, while 10 million Americans admit to driving under the influence of drugs within the last year.
 Each of these drivers puts those around them into immediate danger.

 Whether you were in a different car than the drunk driver or in the same car as the drunk driver, you may be owed compensation from all responsible parties following a DUI crash and injury.
 Compensation for damages could include:

 - Lost wages

 - Disability and loss of quality of life

 - Wrongful death

 Gladstein Law is dedicated to helping the victims of drug and alcohol-related traffic accidents.
-Even if you are unsure of who was at-fault for your crash, Kentucky personal injury attorney Seth Gladstein can help you understand your case and your best options for legal action.
+Even if you are unsure of who was at fault for your crash, a personal injury attorney in Kentucky Seth Gladstein can help you understand your case and your best options for legal action.
 Contact us today to schedule a private, free consultation.

 Driving Under The Influence of Drugs or Alcohol: Quick Facts

 Although tough laws and helpful education programs have helped curb driving under the influence in recent years, drug and drugged driving is still an enormous public health concern that steals the lives of people across Kentucky each year.
 Here are just a few Kentucky DUI statistics from Mothers Against Drunk Driving (MADD):

 - Last year, 167 people in Kentucky died, due to a driver who was under the influence.
 This represented over 27 percent of all traffic-related deaths in the state.